Abraham Krotoshinsky: After the war

 Krotoshinsky portrayed himself in the 1919 film, The Lost Battalion (1919).

 Krotoshinsky, with the help of Nathan Strauss, emigrated to Palestine, but found that he did not have the capital to farm successfully.
 He described himself as a Zionist.
-After his return to the United States, he was in some difficulty, but eventually, in 1927, was given by an executive order from President Calvin Coolidge a job with the United States Postal Service, where he served at the 221 East Thirty-Fourth Street Post-office until his death on 4 November 1953, at the age of 60.
+After his return to the United States in 1927, was given a job by executive order from President Calvin Coolidge with the United States Postal Service. where he served at the 221 East Thirty-Fourth Street Post-office until his death on 4 November 1953, at the age of 60.
 He was survived by three daughters, Mrs. Abigail Krotoshinsky (née Arkin) - a foster daughter, a brother Joseph, and, currently, has many descendants.

 Popular culture

 He was portrayed by Arthur Kremer in the 2001 production of The Lost Battalion.